 Green Chutney – To make spicy green chutney just add a bunch of coriander and mint leaves along with 2 green chilies and an inch of ginger in a mixer jar.
 Flavor them with half a teaspoon each of cumin seeds, chaat masala, and salt.

 Add the juice of half a lemon and 2 teaspoons of water and grind everything into a smooth paste.
 Now transfer it in a bowl and your spicy green chutney is all done and ready.
-I have a detailed recipe here so do check it out.
+I have a detailed recipe of green chutney so do check it out.

 Tamarind Chutney – To prepare tamarind chutney, soak half a cup of seedless tamarind in water for 4 to 5 hours.
 Squeeze all the pulp from the tamarind in the same bowl and strain the mixture.

 Now heat oil in a pan and add a half teaspoon each of cumin seeds ginger powder, red chili powder, asafoetida and saute them well.
 Add tamarind paste and cook for 3-4 minutes.
 Add 8 tablespoons of jaggery powder and salt to taste and cook for 4 to 5 minutes more.

 When the mixture thickens, turn off the flame and let it cool down completely.
 Tamarind chutney is ready.
 Now if you wish you can also add soaked raisins and roasted lemon seeds as well in the chutney.
-Check out my detailed recipe here.
+Check out my detailed recipe of tamarind chutney.

 You can serve Aloo Tikki Chaat on its own for your tea time break along with a hot cup of Adrak Wali Chai or for a light dinner.

 Yes, you can definitely freeze them.
 Just prepare the aloo tikki from the mixture and instead of frying, pack them all in a freezer-safe container and store them in the freezer.

 This frozen tikkis can be used for about 5-6 months.
 You can deep fry it when you want to serve it and then top with ragda, chutneys, curd, and spices.